wescopeland/this-dot-exercise/README.md

 - 💪 It's a PWA
 - 💪💪 Deployed on Heroku w/ Angular Universal for SSR and faster first contentful paint
 - 96/100 Lighthouse performance score
 - GraphQL was used in favor of the REST API to meet the project requirements with the fewest possible API calls.
-This is the first time I've ever used GraphQL in any context 😱 ~ but I really enjoyed the challenge and learning experience.
+This is the first time I've ever used GraphQL and Apollo in any context 😱 ~ but I really enjoyed the challenge and learning experience.
-- Jest is favored over Jasmine for unit testing
+- Jest is favored over Jasmine+Karma for unit testing
 - [Spectator](https://github.com/NetanelBasal/spectator) is used as syntactic sugar over TestBed
 - I first drew low-fidelity ideas on paper, then created highish-fidelity wires in Figma which can be found [here](https://www.figma.com/file/EXE9MXuA7lxVqDShUwUd9AmG/This-Dot-Exercise?node-id=0%3A1)